-- Family and friends whom you identify is directly involved in you or your child’s care, when you are either not present or unable to make a health care decision for yourself or your child.
+- Family and friends whom you identify are directly involved in your or your child’s care when you are either not present or unable to make a health care decision for yourself or your child.
 We reserve the right to determine the most appropriate circumstances for such a disclosure that is in your or your child’s best interest (eg. emergency care).

 If federal, state or local laws require us to disclose your health information, we are compelled to do so.

 Uses and Disclosures of Your Protected Health Information That Require Your Authorization

 Except where noted above, we will use and disclose PHI only with your explicit written authorization.
 Only with your permission will we use your PHI in the following circumstances: